Akuli/curses-klondike/README.md

 ## FAQ

+### How do I exit this game?

+It's not vim, so you can quit it like any other sane curses program (less, bsdgames tetris etc).
+In other words, press q to quit.

 ### I don't like the rules that this game uses!
 When X happens, it should do Y instead of Z

 See `./cursesklon --help`.
 Maybe one of the options is what you want.
 If none